funloader/DITISS/CCEE/02_Public-Key-Infrastructure.md

 <details>
 <summary><strong>Show Answer</strong></summary>

-✅ **Correct Answer:** UDP 500
+✅ **Correct Answer:** TCP 22
-💡 UDP port 500 is used for ISAKMP/IKE Phase 1 management connections, and must be allowed in an interface ACL for proper VPN setup.
+💡 TCP port 22 is used by SSH, which provides secure remote management access to routers.

 </details>

 ---

-### 2. If you omit a parameter in an ISAKMP/IKE Phase 1 policy, a default value is used.
-Which of the following is **not** a default value?
+### 2. If a parameter is omitted in an ISAKMP/IKE Phase 1 policy on modern Cisco IOS, which of the following is **not** a default value?

-* [ ] MD5
 * [ ] DES
+* [ ] SHA-1
 * [ ] DH group 1
-* [ ] RSA signatures
+* [ ] MD5

 <details>
 <summary><strong>Show Answer</strong></summary>

 ✅ **Correct Answer:** MD5
-💡 SHA-1 is the default HMAC function if omitted; MD5 is **not** the default.
+💡 Modern Cisco IOS defaults to SHA-1 for hashing; MD5 is no longer the default.

 </details>

 ---

-### 3. What is the default lifetime of data Security Associations (SAs) if not overridden?
+### 3. What is the default lifetime of IPSec data Security Associations (SAs) if not configured?

 * [ ] 300 seconds
 * [ ] 600 seconds